Sajmon410/Singly-linked-list-module/README.md

 element at the end of the list. reverseList reverses the order of elements while printList<br>
 prints all list elements.<br>
 The assumption is that int_least32_t, double, uint_least8_t are most often used, so I<br>
 therefore implemented just those three types.
-Therefore, the program is limited to those 3 types<br>
+Therefore, the program is limited to those 3 types data.<br>
-data.<br>
 Files main.c and linked_list.c use printf or <stdio.h> library which breaks<br>
 MISRA-C:2004 20.9/R standard.<br>
 The program uses dynamic memory allocation due to the lifetime of the data it violates<br>